lorenzo-stoakes/linux-vm-notes/oom.md

 * If, as in the usual case, the scan indicates no special action is to be taken, then the thread's score is calculated via [oom_badness()][oom_badness] (discussed below.)
-If the points exceed any previously chosen process's points, then the process is marked as that chosen to die.
+If the points exceed any previously chosen thread's points, then the thread is marked as that chosen to die.
+If the returned score is 0, the thread is ignored.

-* There is a special case when the points are _equal_ to the previously chosen thread - if the previously chosen thread is a thread group leader, then the process under examination is _not_ chosen, otherwise it is.
+* There is a special case when the points are _equal_ to the previously chosen thread - if the previously chosen thread is a thread group leader, then the thread under examination is _not_ chosen, otherwise it is.
 This ensures that in the case of a multi-threaded application it's the thread group leader that is chosen.

-* Finally [select_bad_process()][select_bad_process] returns the points of the chosen process multiplied by 1000 and scaled by the total number of pages of RAM in the system (i.e. the total physical RAM in page units) added to the total number of pages of swap.
+* Finally [select_bad_process()][select_bad_process] returns the points of the chosen thread multiplied by 1000 and scaled by the total number of pages of RAM in the system (i.e. the total physical RAM in page units) added to the total number of pages of swap.